 The Bottom Line

-The box itself is pretty simple – it has plenty of access points for cables, room for a phone on top (when you’re charging it, for example), and should be big enough to hold up to a 6-gang power strip.
+The box itself is pretty simple – it has three access points for cables, room for a phone on top (when you’re charging it, for example), and at 34 x 15 x 12cm it should be big enough to hold up to a 5-gang power strip, but always best to measure first.

 This box is… pretty.
 It’s still a box, don’t get me wrong – but the colours and the design are impressive – so much so, that it was awarded the Global Innovation Award in Chicago – for a box!